j5shi/cscope.vim/README.md

 # Introduction
-Tagscope(new name for this plugin, since cscope.vim is used too widely.) is a smart cscope helper for vim.
+Cscope.vim is a smart cscope wrapper for vim.

 It will try to find a proper cscope database for current file, then connect to it.
 If there is no proper cscope database for current file, you are prompted to